phimage/action-swift-cli-build/README.md

 ## Release

-To upload to release when published, use `upload-to-release` and pass `repo-token`.
+To upload to a release when publishing it, use `upload-to-release` and pass the `repo-token`.

 ```yaml
 name: release